yellowbean/absbox-doc/docs/source/howto.rst

 .. versionadded:: 0.22

 ``Hastructure`` engine will perform certian validation check before or after deal run, user can inspect the log via:

+``Error``
+  Means the run result is in-complete, don't use the number for downstream

+``Warning``
+  Means the cashflow projection is complete but subject to unorthodox design

 .. code-block:: python